 Joshua Wyner is founder and Executive Director of the College Excellence Program at the Aspen Institute, where he also serves as a Vice President.
 The Program aims to advance higher education practices, policies and leadership that significantly improve student outcomes.
 Josh has spent the past two decades initiating organizations aimed at improving and equalizing educational outcomes.
 He has authored numerous publications about education, including a book, What Excellent Community Colleges Do: Preparing All Students for Success (Harvard Education Press, 2014).
 He has a B.A. from Vassar College, a MPA from Syracuse University, and a J.D. from New York University School of Law.

 Tiffany is a Program Manager at the College Excellence Program, where she oversees program operations, staff development, and strategic program planning.
-Tiffany also manages the design and implementation of the Aspen Presidential Fellowship.
+Tiffany also managed the design and implementation of the Aspen Presidential Fellowship.
 Prior to CEP, Tiffany served in a dual role, employed by TaylorMade Experience, a special events management company, and placed as an Office Manager at Robert F. Kennedy Human Rights.
 Tiffany holds a B.A. from Georgetown University and is currently pursuing her M.B.A. at American University.